wp-plugins/orbisius-cyberstore/readme.txt

 n/a

 == Changelog ==

+= 1.1.9 =
+* Tested with WP 3.6.1
+* Updated readme to include the available extensions
+* Fixes

 = 1.1.8 =
 * Removed some methods that were causing lots of debug messages. e.g. is_feed